- IAS Officer

-Utilitarianism skills: It is an ability based on ethical theory to determine the right and wrong depending on the consequences of policy or action.
+Utilitarianism skills: It is an ability based on ethical theory to determine right and wrong depending on the consequences of policy or action.
 An IAS officer must be able to follow the principle of utilitarianism in taking decisions that lead to the best for the country and its citizens.

-Compassion: An IAS officer should be compassionate to eliminate the suffering of the people with misfortune.
+Compassion: An IAS officer should be compassionate to eliminate the suffering of people with misfortune.
 He or she is required to implement the laws to provide support to the people of the underprivileged sections without violating existing laws and rules.

-Judgement skills: An IAS officer is also responsible for doing justice to the people by making fair decisions concerning the overall situation.
+Judgment skills: An IAS officer is also responsible for doing justice to the people by making fair decisions concerning the overall situation.
 It is his or her sole responsibility to act fairly and rightly.

-Integrity: In the Public Administration, transparency comes with the definition of holding public officials accountable and eliminating corruption.
+Integrity: In Public Administration, transparency comes with the definition of holding public officials accountable and eliminating corruption.
 An IAS officer must possess transparency to observe the actions and decide accordingly.

 Which certifications and internships can be helpful in becoming IAS Officer?